awsdocs/amazon-ecr-user-guide/doc_source/image-scanning.md

 You can retrieve the scan findings for the last completed image scan\.
 The findings list by severity the software vulnerabilities that were discovered, based on the Common Vulnerabilities and Exposures \(CVEs\) database\.

-For troubleshooting details for some common issues when scanning images, see [Troubleshooting Image Scanning Issues](image-scanning-troubleshooting.md)\.
+For troubleshooting details for some common issues when scanning images, see [Troubleshooting image scanning issues](image-scanning-troubleshooting.md)\.

 ### To retrieve image scan findings \(console\)<a name="describe-scan-findings-console"></a>